simeonbikov/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+- x in line 1 is a global variable and x in line 4 is a local variable in f1 function.

 ## Question 2

 Take a look at the following code: